huggingface/blog/quanto-diffusers.md

 | 1 | FP16 | FP8 | 5.363 | 1.601 | True |
 | 1 | BF16 | FP8 | 5.363 | **1.495** | True |

+### The promise of `qint8`

-Additionally, we found quantizing with `qint8`  is generally better in terms of inference latency.
+We found quantizing with `qint8`  is generally better in terms of inference latency.
 This effect gets more pronounced when we horizontally fuse the attention QKV projections (calling `fuse_qkv_projections()` in Diffusers), thereby thickening the dimensions of the int8 kernels to speed up computation.
 We present some evidence below for PixArt:

 | **Batch Size** | **Quantization** | **Memory \n(GB)** | **Latency \n(Seconds)** | **Quantize \nTE** | **QKV \nProjection** |
 | --- | --- | --- | --- | --- | --- |